numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

 But isn't it weird to add an operator with no stdlib uses?
 ----------------------------------------------------------

-It's certainly unusual, but the important thing is whether a change will benefit users, not where the software is being downloaded from.
+It's certainly unusual (though ``...`` was also added without any stdlib uses), but the important thing is whether a change will benefit users, not where the software is being downloaded from.
 It's clear from the above that ``@`` will be used, and used heavily.
 And -- who knows? -- perhaps someday the stdlib will contain a matrix type of some sort.
 This PEP only moves us closer to that possibility, by helping the Python numerical community finally standardize on a single duck type for all matrix-like objects.

 Matrix power and in-place operators